Franklin and Armfield Office: Use after the Civil War

 After the war, the building's outlying slave pens, of which there are photographs, were torn down.
 The bricks may have been reused in the construction of the adjacent townhouses.
-After serving a variety of other uses, the main building is now used for Freedom House Museum, with exhibits devoted to the slave trade.
-The second floor houses the offices of the Northern Virginia Urban League.
+The building was repurposed for residential use, being subdivided into apartments, in the late 19th century.
+Around 1905, the exterior was renovated in a vernacular iteration of the then-fashionable empire style.

 In 2005, the Virginia Department of Historic Resources erected the following marker in front of the building:

 Isaac Franklin and John Armfield leased this brick building with access to the wharves and docks in 1828 as a holding pen for enslaved people being shipped from northern Virginia to Louisiana.
 They purchased the building and three lots in 1832.
 From this location Armfield bought bondspeople at low prices and shipped them south to his partner Franklin, in Natchez, Mississippi, and New Orleans, Louisiana, to be sold at higher prices.
 By the 1830s they often sold 1,000 people annually, operating as one of the largest slave-trading companies in the United States until 1836.
 Slave traders continually owned the property until 1861.

 Freedom House Museum

 The Northern Virginia Urban League purchased the building in the 1990s and installed an exhibit in the basement.
 The rest of the building was used for offices and classroom space.

-The Office of Historic Alexandria partnered with the Northern Virginia Urban League in February of 2018 in an effort to maintain and interpret the building.
+The Office of Historic Alexandria partnered with the Northern Virginia Urban League in February 2018 in an effort to maintain and interpret the building.
 The Urban League received $50,000 from the National Trust for Historic Preservation's African American Cultural Heritage Action Fund that same year.

-The City of Alexandria purchased the building from the Urban League in March of 2020.
+The City of Alexandria purchased the building from the Urban League in March 2020.

-The Freedom House Museum reopened in June of 2022.
+The Freedom House Museum reopened in June 2022.
 It houses three exhibits that tell the story of the Black experience in Alexandria and the United States.